Notice of Privacy Practices

 - When requested by law enforcement, but only as authorized by law, such as to identify or locate a suspect, fugitive, material witness, or missing person.

 - To coroners, medical examiners, funeral directors, or organ procurement organizations as necessary to allow them to carry out their duties.

 - To avoid a serious threat to your health or safety or the health or safety of others.
 However, any disclosure would only be to someone who is able to help prevent the threat.

 - As allowed by workers compensation laws for use in workers compensation programs.

-- If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose medical information about you to the correctional institution or law enforcement This disclosure would be necessary 1) for the institution to provide you with health care; 2) to protect your health and safety or the health and safety of others; or 3) for the safety and security of the correctional institution.
+- If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose medical information about you to the correctional institution or law enforcement official.
+This disclosure would be necessary 1) for the institution to provide you with health care, 2) to protect your health and safety or the health and safety of others, or 3) for the safety and security of the correctional institution.